r2d2meuleu/unity2d-essential-scripts/README.md

 There are many more i'm planning to add to the repository, i'll work on it for as much as i have time.

 THIS PROJECT USES [@PixeyeHQ](https://github.com/PixeyeHQ/InspectorFoldoutGroup) INSPECTOR FOLDOUT GROUP TO MAKE THE DEVELOPMENT CLEANER

+THE HEARTHS SPRITES USED IN THE ZELDA LIKE HEARTH SYSTEM WERE TAKEN FROM [NicoleMarieT](https://nicolemariet.itch.io/pixel-heart-animation-32x32-16x16-freebie) ON ITCH.IO

+THE FONT USED IS TAKEN FROM [Void](https://arcade.itch.io/heartbit) ON ITCH.IO